 You send a loved one with an addiction problem to treatment.
 They spend 30-90 days getting clean and sober, talking about their feelings, and getting healthy again.
 After treatment, they move back home and start to live life again.
 Shortly thereafter, they relapse.
 You might repeat this cycle three or four times.
 What is missing?
 Relapse prevention.

 Treatment is not a cure for addiction.
 Treatment, meaning attending a clinical recovery program, is an answer comprised of many different answers for living with addiction, without using drugs and alcohol.
-Relapse prevention is a particular set of tools which helps those in recovery learn how to live in a way which does not trigger them to use drugs and alcohol to cope.
-Without relapse prevention specific methods and techniques, treatment is a mere break form a hazardous lifestyle.
+Relapse prevention is a particular set of tools that helps those in recovery learn how to live in a way that does not trigger them to use drugs and alcohol to cope.
+Without relapse prevention-specific methods and techniques, treatment is a mere break from a hazardous lifestyle.

 Relapse prevention is a primary focus at Enlightened Solutions where we show clients how to live along spiritual lines in a new life of recovery.
-For information on our partial care programs for addiction and dual diagnosis issues, call us today at 833-801-5483.
+For information on our partial care programs for addiction and dual diagnosis issues, contact us today.

 We are here to help.
 Contact us today and get the answers you need to start your journey to recovery!